1jour1vin

 James Suckling

-"Garnet red with violet highlights.
+“Garnet red with violet highlights.
 Such elegance and complexity!
-The aging process fades away, giving way to notes of black fruit, spices, and a pleasant floral aspect.
+The aging notes fade, giving way to notes of black fruit, spices, and a pleasant floral quality.
 Subtle hints of licorice and graphite.
-After aeration, notes of red fruit appear.
-Silky, delicious attack.
-On the palate, the wine is creamy with powerful, elegant tannins.
-They are perfectly integrated and in harmony with a healthy acidity that lends freshness and carries the fruit through to the finish.
-The finish is refined and persistent.
+After some time in the glass, notes of red fruit emerge.
+The attack is silky and luscious.
+On the palate, the wine is creamy, with powerful yet elegant tannins.
+They are perfectly integrated and in harmony with a healthy acidity that lends freshness and carries the fruit all the way to the finish.
+The finish is refined and lingering.
 What a great success!
-This Angélus is impressive and marks a new era, or rather a culmination; we are definitely in the big leagues!
-(Yves Beck 2017) - Delivery in wooden cases is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).
+This Angélus is impressive and marks a new era—or rather, a culmination; it has definitely joined the ranks of the greats!”
+(Yves Beck 2017) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on the country and selected shipping method)

 Buy your Angélus wines at the best price in a private sale!